almarinho91/Data_Analysis_SQL_Tableau/README.md

 2. Why would casual riders buy Cyclistic annual memberships?

-3. How can Cyclistic use digital media to influence casual riders to become members?

 ## Data Processing
 ### Data source description
 As already mentioned, for this study a database of the fictitious company Cyclistic was used.
 In this context, the trips made by the users of the service in the period between August 2021 and July 2022 were analyzed.
 The data is provided in .csv format, each one corresponding to a month of that period.